 “Take something.
 It’s the one way these ladies have of showing their thanks and it is a kindness to accept it.
 I know you’ll thank them in return…”

-Alec left the bus with all the others and made his way into the gym hall where rows of trestle tables had been laden with cakes, breads and pies of various descriptions.
+Alec left the bus with all the others and made his way to the gym hall where rows of trestle tables had been laden with cakes, breads and pies of various descriptions.
 In other circumstances it could have been the school fete.
 A group of women stood to one side.
 Some took cakes and handed them out while others provided vocal encouragement.
 Alec had never seen officers act so backward and shy.
 A young dark haired woman on the edge of tears handed him a fruit loaf wrapped in cellophane and Alec took his gift with awkward thanks and retreated unsure what else to say.

-The bus filled up and moved off.
+The bus filled again and moved off.
 Lockerbie disappeared from sight.
 The driver, silent and morose, switched off the internal lights and turned up the heating.
-Some drifted off, others stared into the distance while the bus rumbled and roared along the motorway, each man lost in their own dark thoughts, a million miles from the speculation that marked their journey down that morning.
+Some drifted off, others stared into the distance while the bus rumbled and roared along the motorway, each man lost in their own dark thoughts, a million miles from the quiet speculation that marked their journey down that morning.

 And a girl in a white petticoat.